A Guide to Understanding Hindrance Tennis

 by John

-Imagine you are about to execute a perfect shot, all set to ace your game when suddenly, a disruption catches you off guard on the court.
+Imagine you are about to execute a perfect shot, all set to ace your game, when suddenly, a disruption catches you off guard on the court.
 No matter how hard you try to lock your eyes on the ball, you might lose your stance against the opponent, resulting in a failed attempt to save a shot.
 This is a widespread phenomenon that occurs on the tennis court and is referred to as a hindrance.
 In tennis, the hindrances are meant to distract you, resulting in you losing your focus and point, too.
 Although there are many types of hindrances when it comes to playing tennis, in this article guide, we will cover some of the widely known hindrances.
 We will also focus on how these hindrances impact the game and how to tackle them effectively.

 What is Hindrance in Tennis?